Frequently Asked Questions

 Specifically, the name of your insurance provider is the Lake County Indiana, NECA – I.B.E.W.
 Health and Benefit Plan.

 Regardless of any medical network affiliation, the Lake County Indiana, NECA – I.B.E.W.
 Health and Benefit Plan directly provides you and any eligible dependent the benefits contained within the Plan’s Summary Plan Description book.
-It is the Lake County Indiana, NECA – I.B.E.W, Health and Benefit Plan that assumes the responsibility for paying claims in accordance to the terms, conditions and provisions set forth within that document.
+It is the Lake County Indiana, NECA – I.B.E.W, Health and Benefit Plan that assumes the responsibility for paying claims in accordance with the terms, conditions and provisions set forth within that document.

 Generally, for new employees who have a letter of credible coverage on file at the Plan office, coverage will begin on the first day of the month following the month in which 160 hours of employer contributions are received on your behalf within a six-month period.